 Do not eat grapefruit or drink grapefruit juice while you are using crizotinib.
 Grapefruit and grapefruit juice may change the amount of medicine that is absorbed in the body.

 The dose of crizotinib will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of crizotinib.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - For treatment of non-small cell lung cancer:

-- Adults—250 milligrams (mg) two times per day.
-Your doctor may adjust your dose as needed.
+- Adults—250 milligrams (mg) 2 times a day.
+Your doctor may adjust your dose as needed and tolerated.